Simulate clicking by hovering

 The Hover Click window will open, and will stay above all of your other windows.
 You can use this to choose what sort of click should happen when you hover.
 For example, if you select Secondary Click, you will right-click when you hover.
 After you double-click, right-click, or drag, you will be automatically returned to clicking.

-When you hover your mouse pointer over a button and don't move it, it will gradually change color.
+When you hover your mouse pointer over a button and do not move it, it will gradually change color.
 When it has fully changed color, the button will be clicked.

 Adjust the Delay setting to change how long you have to hold the mouse pointer still before clicking.

-You don't need to hold the mouse perfectly still when hovering to click.
+You do not need to hold the mouse perfectly still when hovering to click.
 The pointer is allowed to move a little bit and will still click after a while.
 If it moves too much, however, the click will not happen.

 Adjust the Motion threshold setting to change how much the pointer can move and still be considered to be hovering.